eurostat/Nuts2json/README.md

   - `cc`: T if the boundary touches at least one Candidate Country, F otherwise.
   - `oth`: T if the boundary touches at least one country which is not EU, EFTA,CC.
 F otherwise.
   - `co`: T if the boundary is coastal.
 F otherwise.
+  - `left` and `right`: The code of the NUTS 3 regions delimited by the boundary.

 - Countries (feature type `cntrg`) with the following properties:
   - `id`: The country identifier (2 letters ISO-code).